AlixHocquet/MesRecettesPreferees/Chocolate Chips Cookies.md

 1. Bake in a hot oven (200°C, gas mark 6) for 9 minutes.
 Once cooked, remove from the oven and leave to cool.
 Enjoy!

 ### *Extra tips*
-*You can replace the chocolate chips with nuts or raisins, or even mix them all together to suit your taste!*
+*You can replace the chocolate chips with nuts or raisins or even mix them all together to suit your taste!*

 ________________________________
 #### For more recipes: